Liz is a consultant with a background in project management, communications, client relations, and marketing.

-Liz is known for her quick, thoughtful communication style and her dedication to helping others succeed.
-She holds a B.S. in Marketing & Advertising from Grand Canyon University.
+Liz holds a B.S. in Marketing and Advertising from Grand Canyon University.

 I’m a great problem solver because I’m a great listener.
 I love listening to people’s (often jumbled) thoughts regarding a problem or issue they are facing, finding the root of the issue, and then working together to create a game plan of practical solutions.
 I take pride in my compassionate communication skills.
 In our busy world, I think that intentionality, understanding, and a kind email response all go a long way.